bosqueworks/Horison-Desktop-Accessibility-SEO-Upgrade/README.md

 Users that are completely blind will need specialized hardware and software to engage with this project.

-The following software can also be installed for blind users;
+The following software may also be helpful for blind users;
 https://www.nvaccess.org/download/